molecula/documentation/saas/saas-start/_posts/2022-04-01-saasquickstart.md

 ### Consume Data

 Now that data is loaded into your table, you are able to query it.
-Data is queried using either PQL (Pilosa Query Language), our native query language, or the limited set of SQL we support today.
+Data is queried using either PQL (Pilosa Query Language), our native query language, or the limited set of SQL we support.
 An example of both can be seen below:

 Inputs:
 1. IdToken - IdToken from auth token call to pass as "Authorization" header